By Anita Peltonen

 Still, says Dr. Steven Shapiro, the lead physician at the clinic, “there are no miracles here.
 I am a strong believer in medication-assisted recovery.
 The men must still take counseling and AA or NA or other modalities to treat the thinking brain.
 The combination works very well.”

 For Brian Tobias, his stay at St. Christopher’s came full circle.
 One of the police officers who arrested him for burglary was at St. Christopher’s for an event, directing traffic.
 He remembered the bust, Tobias said, and “he said he was glad I was getting well.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.